kazurayam/KS_waitForElementAttributeWithPatternKeyword/README.md

 the [Releases](https://github.com/kazurayam/KS_waitForElementAttributeWithPatternKeyword/releases) page,
 unzip it, open it using your local Katalon Studio.

-This project presents a custom keyword named `waitForElementAttributeWithPattern`, which is designed to wait for an attribute of an HTML element to become present for a given timeout seconds while trying to match the attribute's value with a Regular expression.
+This project proposes a custom keyword named `waitForElementAttributeWithPattern`, which waits for an attribute of an HTML element to become present of which value matches with a given Regular expresion in a given timeout seconds.

 This custom keyword was ispired by the discussion in a topic in the Katalon user forum: